Provence in Spring: Lavender Before the Crowds, Wine Before the Heat, and the Real Reason Those Hilltop Villages Exist

 Phone: +33 4 90 82 28 54

 A modern bistro in a historic building near the palace.
-The menu changes with the market—spring might bring white asparagus, morel mushrooms, or the first gariguette strawberries.
-The wine list features local Rhône Valley producers.
+The menu follows the market — spring brings white asparagus, morel mushrooms, the first gariguette strawberries.
+The wine list is Rhône Valley focused, and the staff know their producers.

 Hiély-Lucullus